Cap-go/website/src/content/docs/docs/tooling/cli.md

 > ⛔ Version should be greater than “0.0.0”.

-> 💡 Don't forget to update the version number each time you send one, or the device will don't see the update.
+> 💡 Don't forget to update the version number each time you send one, version number cannot be overrode, or reused after deletion for security reason.

 ### **List**